skycoin/whitepapers/README.md

 We describe a system, were each node performs a computation in public.
 The computationa can be verified and replicated by any third party.
 This system consists of deterministic state machines communicating over a public broadcast channel (private blockchains).

 Consensus decisions published in the block chain become outputs of a deterministic state machine, whose inputs are public data.
-We require that the output published in a blockchain by a node, be a deterministic function of the block data published by the nodes subscribed to.
-Any third party can download the public inputs to a node and verify that the output matches exactly the outu (the block ) produced and published by the untrusted node.
+We require that the output published in a blockchain by a node, are a deterministic function of the block data published by the nodes subscribed to.
+Any third party can download the public inputs to a node and verify that the output matches exactly the output (the block ) produced and published by the node.

+This approached was developed for and heavily influenced by research into adversarial Paxos.
+We call the implementation of Paxos on a public broadcast channel "Public Paxos".

-A third party auditor produce amathematical proof accepted by any receiving party, proving  existence of cheating by a dishonest node.
-Such cheating becomes bannable and results in automatic revocation of trust relationship.
-The node would be severed from the network and unable to influence voting decisions.
+A third party auditor can produce a mathematical proof which can be indepedently verified by third parties, proving cheating by a dishonest node.
+Such cheating becomes bannable and results in automatic revocation of trust relationships.
+The node would be severed from the network by honest nodes and unable to influence voting decisions.

 A practical implementation of this system, requires
 - the implementation of a state machine or well defined virtual machine